theshingstar030818/tftp-server/README.md

 These are a list of most frequently used commands.

 ### Before you start
-Get the latest codebase from the repository
+Get the latest code base from the repository

 1. git checkout master # bring you into your master branch
 1. git fetch origin/master # gets the latest code base